Collection, Memory and Other Quilts

 Happy’s Tree of Life Quilt

-The bereavement quilt above is shown under Bereavement Quilts (Picture Quilts) and was made for a mother out of her daughter’s chef outfits.
-The daughter had a similar depiction of the tree of life tattooed on her body, and it was a very meaningful symbol to both mother and daughter.
+The bereavement quilt above is also shown under Bereavement Quilts and was made for a mother out of her daughter’s chef outfits.
+The daughter had a similar depiction of the tree of life tattooed on her body.
+It was a very meaningful symbol to both mother and daughter.
+Click on Bereavement Quilts to see it in the bereavement section.

 Quilt for Dan and Cynthia

 The most joyous of all quilts are wedding quilts.
 This is the second quilt I made for my son Dan, my oldest son of four.
 Years ago I made a quilt for him out of material I had saved from making shirts for my four boys.
-Young Dan gave it away to a girlfriend with whom he had just broken up – a kind gesture – but since we never saw her again, I wasn’t pleased.
+Young Dan gave it away to a girlfriend with whom he had just broken up.
+A generous gesture, for sure, but since we never saw her again, I wasn’t pleased.
 More recently I was happy to give him and his new bride this quilt, but I made Cynthia promise not to leave him.
-Losing another quilt would have just been too much.
+Losing another quilt would have just been too much for me to bear!

 Although the block name for this quilt is Storm at Sea, I knew that this marriage would go the way of the central heart motif rather than the storm.
-So far Cynthia has kept to her promise to stay around, and we are all glad.
+So far Cynthia has kept to her promise to stay around, and we are all very happy and relieved.

 Wedding Gift for Daughter